-Welcome to 2017’s collection of #SilentSunday photos; today is 22 October 2017.
-Another shot from Greece, the lovely sunset on the resort beach.
+Welcome to #SilentSunday; today is 15 July 2018.
+Cheerz are sponsoring #SilentSunday for the next month and whoever joins in by adding their photo below, is in with a chance to win a £25 voucher code to spend on their website!
+Yippee.
+How exciting to be able to win some of their fabulous products, my favourite is the big fat box.
 The photos that are linked up are great and I really appreciate everyone that joins in.
 I would love to see this grow each week with new people linking up.
-I am hoping to get a sponsorship for #SilentSunday so that in the future you could win a fab prize for entering your photos!
-I also love your comments, so a big thank you to everyone who joined in.
+I love your comments, so a big thank you to everyone who joined in.
 Don’t forget to grab the badge and join in below…

 - Archives by: MummyConstant

 Today’s keyword for the July photo challenge day 14, is “activities“.
 This photo is of the kiddies before Noah went into the Ride Leisure aqua inflatable park.
 He had an hour of climbing over obstacles, sliding and swinging into the lake.
 He is very brave and thoroughly enjoyed himself.